Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Weyl Group Invariants

 Let $x, y, z$ be fixed.
 Consider the equation system

-Computer verification (via Maple) reveals that there are exactly two complex solutions to this system for fixed $x, y, z$.The first is the trivial solution $(a,b,c) = (x,y,z)$.
-The other non-trivial solution can be obtained via the Weyl group action.
-Consider $s_1^*$ on $\mathcal K(\mathcal X_{|\mathcal A_3|})$ and let the cluster variables are $x,y,z$.
+With the assistance of computer algebra software (Maple), we verify that this system has exactly two solutions.
+The trivial solution is clearly $(a,b,c) = (x,y,z)$.
+The second, non-trivial solution can be recovered via the Weyl group action.
+Specifically, we consider the action of $s_1^*$ on $\mathcal K(\mathcal X_{|\mathcal A_3|})$ where the initial cluster variables are $x, y, z$.